HIV may not cause symptoms

 Most doctors use two blood tests, called the ELISA and the Western blot.
-If the first ELISA is positive (meaning that HIV antibodies are found), the blood sample is tested again.
-If the second test is positive, a Western blot will be done to be sure. for HIV antibodies to show up in the blood within 3 months but can take as long as 6 months.
+If the ELISA is positive (meaning that HIV antibodies are found), a Western blot or other test will be done to be sure.

+for HIV antibodies to show up in the blood within 3 months but can take as long as 6 months.
 If you think you have been exposed to HIV but you test negative for it: